Leverage: Redemption

 Leverage: Redemption is an American action crime drama television revival of Leverage with most of the main cast returning.
 The first eight episodes premiered on Freevee on July 9, 2021, with an additional eight episodes released on October 8, 2021.
 In December 2021, the series was renewed for a second season.
 The second season began airing on November 15, 2022.
+In December 2023, the series was renewed for a third season and moved to Prime Video.
+The third season premiered on April 17, 2025.

 Premise

 A year after the death of Nate Ford, his widow, Sophie Devereaux, reunites with their former crew: Eliot Spencer, Alec Hardison, and Parker.
 They meet Harry Wilson, a crooked lawyer searching for redemption, and help him to con one of his amoral clients.
 After the job, Harry convinces the team to stick together and return to "picking up where the law leaves off" while he tries to return to the side of good.
 The team is also joined by Hardison's foster sister, Breanna Casey, who takes Hardison's place on the crew while Hardison works with a dozen subsidiary Leverage operations and various pro-democracy and non-profit organizations around the world.
 The team opens a new Leverage Consulting office in New Orleans and continues working to take down rich criminals and help those who need their particular brand of justice.